AR98/pizza-order-bot/README.md

-Step to access to chatbot
+Step to access to chatbotv